NikhilMath/LocalLogan.com/README.md

 # LocalLogan.com

-GitHub repo for my website that is dedicated to my hometown of Logan, UT (and the greater county)
+GitHub repo for a website that is dedicated to the hometown of Logan, UT (and the greater county)
 ---
 ## Contributors